Diversity Makes a Difference

 The ratio of male to female faculty at CCSU is excellent.

-We've derived the location diversity of each school by looking at where accepted students lived before they were admitted.
+To create the geographic diversity for each school, we looked at where every student lived before they were admitted.

 Over 90% of the students attending Central Connecticut State University come from within Connecticut.
-This puts CCSU's level of geographic diversity below the national average and gives it a national geographic diversity ranking of #1,470.
+This puts CCSU's level of geographic diversity on par with the national average and gives it a national geographic diversity ranking of #1,941.

 Research Nationwide Geographic Diversity